Tuesday, April 27, 2021

 Tuesday, April 13, 2021

-Picketpost Mountain - Superior, AZ
+Picketpost Mountain - Tonto National Forest

 The top is a fairly large mesa with a few false peaks.
 The mountain is composed entirely of volcanic rocks, which include rhyolitic lava, tuff, and lava flows of quartz latite composition.